Gus Malzahn: Offensive philosophy

-One of the most innovative offensive minds in football, Malzahn's is known for his hurry-up, no-huddle offensive philosophy.
+One of the most innovative offensive minds in football, Malzahn's is known for his hurry-up offense, an offensive philosophy that does not utilize a huddle.
 In January 2003, he published a book and instructional video titled Hurry Up No Huddle – An Offensive Philosophy (ISBN 9781585186549).
-Majority of college football programs have adopted his no huddle, up tempo offensive philosophy.
+A majority of college football programs have adopted this no-huddle, up-tempo offensive philosophy.
 Several National Football League teams adopted some of Malzahn's offensive strategies.

 Coaching tree

 Malzahn is from the Houston Nutt coaching tree.
-It was a huge risk for Coach Nutt, as Malzahn, although one of the most dominant high school coaches, had never coached at the college level.
-However, Malzahn quickly became one of the winningest coaches and most known for his uptempo offenses.
-Malzahn's coaching career also encompasses working alongside Gene Chizik, having worked as his offensive coordinator and quarterbacks coach at Auburn when they won the 2011 BCS National Championship.
+Hiring Malzahn as offensive coordinator was a huge risk for Coach Nutt, as Malzahn, although one of the most dominant high school coaches, had never coached at the college level.
+However, Malzahn quickly became one of the winningest coaches and most known for his hurry up-no huddle offenses.